walterrowe/magick-frames/README.md

 -ol | --overlaylogo       specifies to place an image-based logo inside the image

--f | --frame              add a thin picture frame around the edges of the image
+-f | --frame              add a picture frame around the sides of the image
                           this disables bevel and enables shadowboxing (default no frame)

 -b | --bevel              add an interior bevel between the image and surrounding matte.
                           this disables shadowboxing and picture frame. (default no bevel)

+-p | --picture            add a wall picture frame outer border for that wall mounted look.
+                          this disables shadowboxing and thin frame. (default no bevel)

 -d | --dropshadow         specifies a drop shadow (offset bottom and right) vs
                           the default that centers the image in an all-edges shadow